-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 June 2021, Revised September 2024
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02134 June 2021, Revised February 2025

 We are grateful for invaluable comments and suggestions from Becka Brolinson, Raphael Calel, Caroline Flammer, Don Fullerton, Geoff Heal, Maggie Jones, Matt Kotchen, Ashley Langer, Derek Lemoine, Arik Levinson, Chiara Lo Prete, Erin Mansur, Nick Muller, and Matthew Zaragoza-Watkins.
-We also appreciate feedback from seminars participants at Carnegie Mellon University, Columbia University - SIPA, Michigan State University, New York University (Wagner), PERC, Queen's University at Kingston, University of Arizona - Tucson, University of California - Berkeley, University of Illinois - Urbana-Champaign, University of Manchester -UK, University of Maryland, University of Wisconsin - Madison, Université de Montréal, and the United States Environmental Protection Agency.
-Finally, we thank conference participants at the ASSA Annual Meetings, NBER Summer Institute - Development of the American Economy, AEA Session by the Committee on the Status of LGBTQ+ Individuals in the Economics Profession, Occasional Workshop in Environmental and Resource Economics (UC Santa Barbara), Northeast Workshop on Energy Policy and Environmental Economics, Midwest Energyfest, Annual Workshop on Empirical Methods in Energy Economics (EMEE), CEPR-EBRD-EoT-LSE Symposium on Environmental Economics and the Green Transition, the Annual Research Roundtable on Energy Regulation, Technology, and Transaction Costs, the Canadian Economic Association Meetings (CNEH), and the Berkeley-Harvard-Yale Environmental Economics Seminar.
-The authors also gratefully acknowledge financial support from the Center for Electricity Industry Studies, Heinz College, the Berkman fund at Carnegie Mellon University, National Science Foundation Grant SES-1627432, and the Université de Montréal.
+We also appreciate feedback from seminars participants at Carnegie Mellon University, Columbia University, Cornell University, Michigan State University, New York University, PERC, Queen's University at Kingston, University of Arizona-Tucson, University of California-Berkeley, University of Illinois-Urbana-Champaign, University of Manchester, University of Maryland, University of Wisconsin- Madison, Université de Montréal, and the United States Environmental Protection Agency.
+Finally, we thank conference participants at the ASSA Annual Meetings, NBER Summer Institute-Development of the American Economy, AEA Session by the Committee on the Status of LGBTQ+ Individuals in the Economics Profession, Occasional Workshop in Environmental and Resource Economics, Northeast Workshop on Energy Policy and Environmental Economics, Midwest Energyfest, Annual Workshop on Empirical Methods in Energy Economics, CEPR-EBRD-EoT-LSE Symposium on Environmental Economics and the Green Transition, the Annual Research Roundtable on Energy Regulation, Technology, and Transaction Costs, the Canadian Economic Association Meetings, and the Berkeley-Harvard-Yale Environmental Economics Seminar.
+The authors also gratefully acknowledge financial support from the Center for Electricity Industry Studies, Heinz College, the Berkman fund, National Science Foundation Grant SES-1627432, and the Université de Montréal.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.

 NBER working papers are circulated for discussion and comment purposes.
-They have not been peerreviewed or been subject to the review by the NBER Board of Directors that accompanies official NBER publications.
+They have not been peer-reviewed or been subject to the review by the NBER Board of Directors that accompanies official NBER publications.